t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_gcs.md

 If the operation is completed successfully, you can find a **```result```** field.
 Otherwise, there would be an **```error```** field instead.

-In this case, the operation is considered as successful, and the ```gcs_operation.metadata.success_count``` field contains the number of the successfully imported events, which is "2".
+In this case, the operation is considered as successful, and the ```gcs_operation.metadata.success_count``` field contains the number of the successfully imported events, which is "3".

-There are two invalid user events in the input JSON file, and the number of failures during the importing in the ```gcs_operation.metadata.failure_count``` field is also "2".
+There are two invalid user events in the input JSON file, and the number of failures during the importing in the ```gcs_operation.metadata.failure_count``` field is also "1".

-The ```operation.result``` field points to the errors bucket where you can find a json file with all the importing errors.
+The ```operation.result``` field points to the errors bucket where you can find a JSON file with all the importing errors.

-The errors are the following:
+The response is the following:

 ```
 errors_config {
   gcs_prefix: "gs://import_user_events/error"
 }
 import_summary {
-  joined_events_count: 2
+  joined_events_count: 3
 }
 ```

-## Errors appeared due to invalid request
+## Errors appeared due to an invalid request

-Next, let's send invalid import request to check the error message.
+Next, let's send an invalid import request to check the error message.

 In the code sample, find the **```get_import_events_gcs_request()```** method, and add there a local variable ```default_catalog``` with some invalid catalog name.